IvanGDR/Installing-K9S-in-macOS-and-connecting-to-Remote-K8S-cluster/README.md

     client-key-data: LS0xxx==
 ```

-In your local machine, where K9S has been installed.

-Create a directory call ".kube" in home directory
+In your local machine, where K9S has been installed, create a directory call ".kube" in home directory

 ```
 $ sudo mkdir .kube